 Dried polk root is used externally to treat skin diseases such as ringworm and scabies.
 It may also be applied to old wounds to reduce scarring.
 A poultice of dried polk root can be applied to skin ulcers, hemorrhoids, and aching joints to relieve pain and reduce inflammation.
 Dried polk root poultices are also very helpful when treating mastitis.

 Old timers combined tincture of dried polk root with Echinacea, indigo, or cleavers and used the mixture for treating rheumatism and gastric ulcers.
-Tinctures were always made from dried root (fresh root is toxic).
+Tinctures are always made from dried root (fresh polk root is toxic).

 Native Americans used dried polk root to stimulate the heart, to ease arthritis, and to rid the body of parasites.
 They called the herb “pocon” and considered it a valuable part of their healing rituals.
 They also used the berries as a colorful dye.

-Polk leaves are considered a “spring green” and are often eaten as a vegetable.
+Young polk leaves are considered a “spring green” and are often eaten as a vegetable.
 The leaves and sprouts are harvested when young and tender.
 They are boiled, drained, and boiled again.
-Then they are fried with a little bacon grease (and maybe an egg is scrambled in for good measure).
+Then they are sauteed with a little bacon grease (and maybe an egg is scrambled in for texture).
 Some folks even slice the young stems, coat with flour or cornmeal, and fry them like okra.

-Polk is a nutritional powerhouse.
 Young leaves contain large amounts of protein, carbohydrates, iron, vitamin C, vitamin A, thiamin, riboflavin, and niacin.
-(Never use polk as a vegetable once it begins to bloom.)
+Never use polk as a vegetable once it begins to bloom.

 Polk plants are common in the North Georgia area and are considered to be a weed by most people.
 Polk can be found growing in damp fields, dry meadows, wooded areas, and along the highways.
 The plant is tall with leafy branches.
 Clusters of dark purple berries appear during the summer and fall.